daniestevez/gr-satellites/README.md

   * [gr-aausat](https://github.com/daniestevez/gr-aausat) AAUSAT-4 decoder and
     telemetry parser
-  * [beesat-sdr](https://github.com/daniestevez/beesat-sdr) BEESAT and TECHNOSAT decoder and TNC
+  * [beesat-sdr](https://github.com/daniestevez/beesat-sdr) BEESAT and TECHNOSAT decoder and TNC.
+It is also used for D-STAR One.
   * [gr-lilacsat](https://github.com/bg2bhc/gr-lilacsat) This only needs to be installed if you want to submit telemetry to HIT.
 A complete decoder which does not use gr-lilacsat is already included in gr-satellites.